It was 2011 and Lauren Juliff was convinced she was making the greatest mistake of her life.

 I did.
 Ultimately, I wanted to take photos while I was on the Camino and that was the easiest way for me to do so.
 Plus, it did prove useful in the end: navigating with Google Maps, checking reviews of pilgrim accommodation, and even booking a fancy hotel when I couldn’t handle the snorers anymore.

 On Being a Travel Blogger During a Global Pandemic

 So how was 2020 for you?
 It must have been the stuff of nightmares for a travel blogger.[Nods] Oh yeah, it absolutely was.
 When March 2020 hit — which was when much of the planet realised just how much of a life-changing event COVID-19 was going to be — my whole world stopped.

 Obviously, there was the travel impact.
-At the time, I was driving around Australia and booking flights and accommodation for upcoming trips to Thailand and India.
+At the time, I was away from home, seeing friends and family in Australia.
 Of course, I had to cancel those plans.
-I was also renting a house in Bristol, in the U.K., so I fled back home in a panic, masked up and wishing I was better prepped for the apocalypse.
+I was renting a home in Bristol, in the U.K., so I fled back in a panic, masked up and wishing I was better prepared for the apocalypse.

 Business-wise, I went from earning around $400 a day to, um… maybe like, $15, $20 a day?
 That was terrifying.
 Ad rates plummeted, my traffic fell off a cliff, and everybody was cancelling their booked flights and accommodation.
 Suddenly, I was making no money, receiving little traffic, and contemplating whether to close it all down and try something new.
-It was truly the worst time.
+It was absolutely the worst timeline.